anasty17/mirror-leech-telegram-bot/README.md

 - Transfer (download/upload/clone-server-side) without or with random service accounts (global and user option)
 - Ability to choose config, remote and path from list with or without buttons (global, user and task option)
 - Ability to set flags for each task or globally from config (global, user and task option)
-- Abitity to select specific files or folders to download/copy using buttons (task option)
+- Ability to select specific files or folders to download/copy using buttons (task option)
 - Rclone.conf (global and user option)
 - Rclone serve for combine remote to use it as index from all remotes (global option)
 - Upload destination (global, user and task option)